Trip Highlights

 Itinerary

 We will be taking a morning flight to reach Pokhara.
 After a fantastic flight from Kathmandu, we will move to a hotel and refresh ourselves.
-After some refreshment at the hotel, we will visit different places of Pokhara and also relax at lake-side restaurants.
+After some refreshments at the hotel, we will visit different places in Pokhara and also relax at lake-side restaurants.

 Today we drive from Pokhara to Tirkhedunga, which takes about 45 minutes.
 We at that point go down the slope to Birethanti dynamically after the BhurungdiKhola bank to show up at the Tirkhedunga where we remain our medium-term there on the way.